 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Amboy has relatively fewer families with younger children, and/or college students.
 Combined, this makes Amboy a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The rate of college-level education in Amboy is quite a bit lower than the national average among all cities of 21.84%: just 10.44% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Amboy with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.44% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Amboy in 2022 was $33,814, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $135,256 for a family of four.
 However, Amboy contains both very wealthy and poor people as well.